johnsmillie-portfolio/SE450-JPaint/readme.md

 Most but not all ICommands are undoable.
 For example, moving shapes, creating new shapes, changing colors etc.  However, not all ICommands can be undone - save, for example.
 Should ICommand require implementation of undo/redo?
 What is the requirement for ICommand-level functionality?
 Should other interfaces require this implementation instead?
 Once these are implemented should the interfaces be aggregated and how are they to be differentiated at runtime?

+- How should undo be implemented with commands?

+Commands are, probably, undoable.
+However, Undo is also a command.
+This means that, in order for the undo command to take its action, it must act on the CommandHistory, or the undo action must take place outside the command.

 # To-Do
 - Sprint 1 Demo
 - Draw